Tommo-L/NEO3-Development-Guide/en/transactions/README.md

 ### Transaction Signature
 A transaction is initiated by the client, encapsulated by the wallet module and attached with a digital signature to ensure that the transaction can be verified at any time in the later transmission and processing.
 Neo employs the ECDSA digital signature method.
-The scriptHash of the transaction output is a public key used for ECDSA signature.
-NEO does not use SegWit in Bitcoin.
-Each transaction contains its own Script.Witness, while the Script.Witness actually is actually a smart contract.
+The script hash of the transaction output is a public key used for ECDSA signature.
+Neo does not use SegWit in Bitcoin.
+Each transaction contains its own Script.Witness, while the Script.Witness is a smart contract.

-Witness is an executable verification script.
+The witness is an executable verification script.
 The InvocationScript provides the parameters for the VerificationScript to execute.
-Verification succeeds only when the script execution returns true.Invocation script performs stack operation instructions, provides parameters for verification script (eg, signatures).
+Verification succeeds only when the script execution returns true.
+Invocation script performs stack operation instructions, provides parameters for verification script (eg, signatures).
 The script interpreter executes the invocation script code first, and then the verification script code.

 > Note: Transaction signature is to sign the data of the transaction itself (not including signature-attached data, namely witness).